shatsky/lightning-image-viewer/README.md

 - EXIF rotation info is not taken into account
 - no HEIC support
 - no animated images support (only 1st frame is displayed)
+- GNOME and possibly other graphical environments which have shell UI in top left display corner place invisible window at top left corner of "usable area", causing shift of visible image rectangle from intended position which is calculated with assumption that window is placed at top left display corner

 ## Roadmap